nus-cs2030s/2021-s2/docs/22-unchecked.md

   }

   public void set(int index, T item) {
-    array[index] = item;
+    this.array[index] = item;
   }

   public T get(int index) {
-    return array[index];
+    return this.array[index];
   }
 }
 ```

 `@SuppressWarning` is a powerful annotation that suppresses warning messages from compilers.
 Like everything that is powerful, we have the responsibility to use it properly:

-- `@SuppressWarning` can apply to different scope: a statement, a function, a class, etc.  We must always use `@SuppressWarning` to the _most limited_ scope to avoid unintentionally suppressing warnings that are valid concerns from the compiler.
+- `@SuppressWarning` can apply to declaration at a different scope: a local variable, a method, a type, etc.  We must always use `@SuppressWarning` to the _most limited_ scope to avoid unintentionally suppressing warnings that are valid concerns from the compiler.
 - We must suppress a warning _only if_ we are sure that it will not cause a type error later.
 - We must always add a note (as a comment) to fellow programmers explaining why a warning can be safely suppressed.

+Note that since `@SuppressWarnings` cannot apply to an assignment but only to declaration, we declare a local variable `a` in the example above before assigning `this.array` to `a`.

 ## Raw Types